Alternating-time temporal logic

 In computer science, alternating-time temporal logic, or ATL, is a branching-time temporal logic that extends computation tree logic (CTL) to multiple players.
-ATL naturally describes computations of multi-agent systems and multiplayer video games.
+ATL naturally describes computations of multi-agent systems and concurrent games.
 Quantification in ATL is over program-paths that are possible outcomes of games.
 ATL uses alternating-time formulas to construct model-checkers in order to address problems such as receptiveness, realizability, and controllability.

 Examples

-In ATL, we can write logical formulas such as $\langle \langle \{a, b\}\rangle \rangle F p$ that expresses the fact that agents a and b have a strategy to ensure that the property p holds in the future, whatever the other agents of the system are performing.
+One can write logical formulas in ATL such as $\langle \langle \{a, b\}\rangle \rangle F p$ that expresses the fact that agents a and b have a strategy to ensure that the property p holds in the future, whatever the other agents of the system are performing.

 Extensions and variants

 ATL* is the extension of ATL, as CTL* extends CTL.
 ATL* allows to write more complex temporal objectives, for instance $\langle \langle \{a, b\}\rangle \rangle (F p \land G q)$.
 Belardinelli et al. proposes a variant of ATL on finite traces.
 ATL has been extended with context, in order to store the current strategies played by the agents.
 ATL* is extended by strategy logic.

 ATL has been generalized to include epistemic features.
 In 2003, van der Hoek and Woodridge proposed ATEL: the logic ATL augmented with an epistemic operator from epistemic logic.
 In 2004, Pierre-Yves Schobbens proposed variants of ATL with imperfect recall.

-In ATL we cannot express properties about individual objectives.
+One cannot express properties about individual objectives in ATL.
 That is why, in 2010, Chatterjee, Henzinger and Piterman introduced strategy logic, a first-order logic in which strategies are first-order citizens.
 Strategy logic subsumes both ATL and ATL*.